FahdChalladia/holbertonschool-sorting_algorithms/README.md

 - `0-bubble_sort.c` :
   Function that sorts an array of integers in ascending order using the Bubble sort algorithm.
+- `1-insertion_sort_list.c` :
+  Function that sorts a doubly linked list of integers in ascending order using the Insertion sort algorithm.
 ### Creator:

 **Fahd Challadia**